Skip to main content

 The Flex Standard Library Overview

-This page of documentation is intended to provide an overview of functionality built into the Flex specification language.
+This page is intended to provide an overview of functionality built into the Flex specification language.
 Included in this page is documentation on Flex's primitive types, any functionality a user needs to use these types, and an overview of included syntax.

 Primitive Types